jantimon/html-webpack-plugin/README.md

 ```

 Note that the callback must be passed the htmlPluginData in order to pass this onto any other plugins listening on the same 'html-webpack-plugin-before-html-processing' event.

+# Contribution

+You're free to contribute to this project by submitting [issues](https://github.com/ampedandwired/html-webpack-plugin/issues) and/or [pull requests](https://github.com/ampedandwired/html-webpack-plugin/pulls).
+This project is test-driven, so keep in mind that every change and new feature should be covered by tests.
+This project uses the [semistandard code style](https://github.com/Flet/semistandard).

+# License

+This project is licensed under [MIT](https://github.com/ampedandwired/html-webpack-plugin/blob/master/LICENSE).